Eliza Marian Butler: Early life

-Eliza Butler, known as "Elsie", was born in Bardsea, Lancashire in a family of Irish ancestry.
+Eliza Butler, known as "Elsie", was born in Bardsea, Lancashire, to a family of Anglo-Irish ancestry.
 She was educated by a Norwegian governess (from whom she learned German) and subsequently in Hannover from age 11, Paris from age 15, the school of domestic science at Reifenstein Abbey from age 18, and Newnham College, Cambridge from 21.
 As a teenager, she watched Kaiser Wilhelm II inspect his troops.
 In the First World War she worked as an interpreter and nurse in Scottish units on the Russian and Macedonian fronts (she had learned Russian from Jane Harrison) and treated the victims of the German assault.
-From 1926 to her death Butler lived and travelled with her companion Isaline Blew Horner.
-After working in hospitals, she taught at Cambridge and in 1936 became a professor at the University of Manchester.
-Her works include a trilogy on ritual magic and the occult, especially in the Faust legend (1948–1952).